-Date: May 14, 2024 By: /s/ Jeff Yurcisin

-Jeff Yurcisin

-Chief Executive Officer

-2024 as filed with the Securities and Exchange Commiss Company, certify, pursuant to 18 U.S.C. § 1350, as adop 1.
-The Report fully complies with the requirement tion on the date hereof (the "Report"), 1, ted pursuant to § 906 of the Sarbanes-O ents of section 13(a) or 15(d) of the Secu xley Act of 2002, that, to my knowledge:

-Date: May 14, 2024 Ву: /s/ Sergio Cervantes
+Date: November 13, 2024 By: /s/ Jeff Yurcisin Jeff Yurcisin Chief Executive Officer In connection with the Quarterly Report of Grove Colla 30, 2024 as filed with the Securities and Exchange Commission Company, certify, pursuant to 18 U.S.C. § 1350, as adopted p on on the date hereof (the "Report" ursuant to § 906 of the Sarbanes-C), I, Sergio Cervantes, Chief Financial Officer of the Oxley Act of 2002, that, to my knowledge: 1.
+The Report fully complies with the requirements o of section 13(a) or 15(d) of the Sec urities Exchange Act of 1934; and 2.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Date: November 13, 2024 Ву: /s/ Sergio Cervantes Sergio Cervantes

-Sergio Cervantes